oban-bg/oban/README.md

 Worker modules do the work of processing a job.
 At a minimum they must define a `perform/2` function, which is called with an `args` map and the job struct.

-Note that when Oban calls `perform/2`, the `args` map given when enqueueing the job is deserialized from the PostgreSQL `jsonb` data type and therefore map keys are converted to strings.
+Note that the `args` map passed to `perform/2` will _always_ have string keys, regardless of the key type when the job was enqueued.
+The `args` are stored as `jsonb` in PostgreSQL and the serialization process automatically stringifies all keys.

 Define a worker to process jobs in the `events` queue: